 The council borrowed money throughout the year to meet actual and anticipated capital expenditure requirements and to refinance maturing loans after allowing for debt repayments.
-At 31st March 2015 long term borrowing amounted to £193.143 million.
-During 2014/15 new long term borrowing of £10 million was taken from the Public Works Loans Board (PWLB).
+At 31st March 2016 long term borrowing amounted to £198.917 million.
+During 2015/16 new long term borrowing of £7.249 million was taken from the Public Works Loans Board (PWLB) and £0.200 million from Salix Finance.
 Interest rates on new borrowing remained at historically low rates and also benefited from a 0.2% discount that was offered by the Treasury.
-The average rate of interest paid on external debt decreased to 3.59% in 2014/15 from 3.68% in 2013/14.
-The internal loans fund rate also decreased from 3.46% in 2013/14 to 3.23% in 2014/15 and is expected to remain one of the lowest amongst Scottish mainland Local Authorities.
+The Council also entered into two forward starting loan commitments with Deutsche Pfandbriefbank which involves the Council committing to drawn down loans over the course of the next 3 financial years, at pre-defined draw down dates, and at fixed interest rates which are extremely competitive when benchmarked to the current historically low interest rate environment.
+The average rate of interest paid on all external debt increased marginally to 3.61% in 2015/16 from 3.59% in 2014/15.
+The internal loans fund rate increased from 3.23% in 2014/15 to 3.28% in 2015/16 and is again expected to remain one of the lowest amongst Scottish mainland Local Authorities.